FLS Philosophy

 Our Philosophy

-Unlike our competitors, at the auctions, we do not look for the colt with the fastest black-type work in the sale.
+Unlike our competitors we do not look for the colt with the fastest black-type work in the sale.
 We do not hype our purchases and then mark them up 100%, 200%, or even 300% to guarantee a profit.
-Instead we do our due diligence in looking for modestly priced prospects, up to $125,000.
+We charge a modest 10% without any hidden extra's.
+We have to be right in our assessment or else we've spent a great deal of time and expense as we're in there sharing the risk with you.
+We perform extensive due diligence in looking for modestly priced prospects up to $75,000.

-Our philosophy is you don't have to spend huge dollars to get a real runner.
-We look at pedigree last!
-We prefer athletes, those candidates with huge upsides.
-Our team is confident that we can develop these precocious youngsters into a stake horses provided that they have the ability.
-If we do not see the potential in a prospect we're not interested.
-It's as simple as that.
-We employ experts and clockers to assist us in identifying the candidates that we most wish to consider.
+We feel you don't have to spend huge dollars to find a real runner.
+Pedigree is last in our pecking order as we prefer athletes, those candidates with huge upsides.
+Our team is confident that we can develop precocious youngsters into stake horses.
+If we do not see the potential in a prospect we're simply not interested.
+We employ bloodstock agents to assist us in identifying the candidates that we most wish to consider.

 Picture of trainer, Alan Seewald, giving his last minute instructions as they call for "Rider's Up!"

-Alan Seewald is one of the perennial leading trainers on the New Jersey - Pennsylvania circuit.
-He has a keen eye for champions and spends a grueling week or two at each sale personally canvassing the barns.
+Alan Seewald is one of the perennial leading trainers on the New Jersey - Pennsylvania- Florida circuit.
+He has a keen eye for a good horses and spends a grueling week at each sale personally canvassing the barns.
 With the advent of VLT's (slot machines) in Pennsylvania we realize that lucrative purses will make PA racing that much more attractive.

 Alan is a hands-on person, as he leaves no stone unturned.
-He investigates behind-the-scenes, gathering as much information as he can.
+He investigates behind-the-scenes, gathering as much information as possible.
 He personally inspects the horses we covet most with a fine tooth comb.
-It takes a great deal of work to put together the short list of acceptable candidates that FLS is actually interested in.
+It takes a great deal of work to put together the short list of acceptable candidates.

-We reject over ninety percent for a variety of reasons.
+We reject over ninety percent of the horses offered at auction for a variety of reasons.
 We watch the prospects breeze in the under tack show.
 Afterward we meticulously study the videotape.
-Once satisfied, we return to the barn to physically examine the horse again after the breeze.
+Once satisfied, we return to the barn to physically examine the horse after the breeze.
 Absolutely nothing is left to chance.

 Before making a bid we engage our FLS veterinarians to thoroughly examine the horse.
-If we have any doubts we often include X-rays.
-Once the candidate passes muster, only then is the horse placed on our selective list to bid on.
+If we have any doubts we take X-rays.
+Once the candidate passes muster, then and only then, is the horse placed on our selective list to bid on.

 TThis website is strictly for the convenience of Internet visitors and is provided for information purposes only.
 None of the information contained on this website should be construed as an offer to sell, nor a solicitation to buy any security or investment interest in any partnership as ownership in thoroughbred racehorses involves a high degree of risk.